Concussion: Is Rest The Best Treatment?

 “There is currently insufficient evidence that prescribing complete rest achieves these objectives.
 After a brief rest period during the acute stage (24-48 hours) after injury, patients can be encouraged to become gradually and progressively more active while staying below their cognitive and physical symptom-exacerbation thresholds.”

 What Can We Take Away?

 Research shows that intense cognitive/physical activity in the acute stage of concussion may be harmful.
 Furthermore, strict rest has also been shown to ineffective and potentially dangerous!

-Current consensus guidelines recommend 1-2 days of complete rest followed by a gradual return to activity.
-However, these guidelines still leave us what rest involves and which activity should be introduced and when.
+Current consensus guidelines recommend 1-2 days of complete rest and a gradual return to activity.
+However, these guidelines still leave us what rest involves, which activity should be introduced, and when.

 Such a cookie-cutter approach is unlikely to work.